Morning Meeting: A Powerful Way to Begin the Day

-Years after I taught Sue, I joined the staff of Greenfield Center School, Northeast Foundation for Children’s K–8 lab school.
+Years after I taught Sue, I joined the staff of a school that used the Responsive Classroom approach.
 There, I saw teachers teaching students to greet each other, to speak to each other, to listen to each other.
 I saw students start each day together in Morning Meeting where noticing and being noticed were explicit goals.

-Morning Meeting is made up of four sequential components and lasts up to a total of a half hour each day.
+Morning Meeting consists of four sequential components and lasts twenty to thirty minutes each day.
 The components provide daily opportunities for children to practice the skills of greeting, listening and responding, speaking to a group, reading, group problem-solving, and noticing and anticipating.
 The four components are:

-- Greeting—children greet each other by name, often including handshaking, clapping, singing, and other activities.
+Greeting—Children greet each other by name, often including handshaking, singing, movement, or other activities.

-- Sharing—students share some news of interest to the class and respond to each other, articulating their thoughts, feelings, and ideas in a positive manner.
+Sharing—Students share some news or information about themselves or what they are learning and respond to each other, articulating their thoughts, feelings, and ideas in a positive manner.

-- Group Activity—the whole class does a short activity together, building class cohesion through active participation.
+Group Activity—The whole class does a short, inclusive activity together, reinforcing learning and building class cohesion through active participation.

 Teachers and students crave a certain amount of predictability and routine in the school day, especially at the start.
-The format of Morning Meeting is predictable, but there is plenty of room for variation and change.
+The format of Morning Meeting is predictable, but there is plenty of room for variation.
 Meetings reflect the style and flavor of individual teachers and groups.
-They also reflect the ebb and flow of a school year’s seasons—September’s new shoes and anxious, careful faces; December’s pre-holiday excitement; February’s endless runny noses; April’s spring-has-sprung exuberance.
-Its mixture of routine and surprise, of comfort and challenge, make Morning Meeting a treasured and flexible teaching tool.
+They also reflect the ebb and flow of a school year’s seasons—August’s new supplies and anxious, careful faces; December’s pre-vacation excitement; February’s endless colds and coughs; April’s spring-has-sprung exuberance.
+The mixture of routine and surprise, of comfort and challenge, makes Morning Meeting a treasured and flexible teaching tool.

 The way we begin each day in our classroom sets the tone for learning and speaks volumes about what and whom we value, about our expectations for the way we will treat each other, and about the way we believe learning occurs.

-Children’s learning begins the second they walk in the doors of the building.
-It matters to children whether they are greeted warmly or overlooked, whether the classroom feels chaotic and unpredictable, or ordered and comforting.
+Students’ learning begins the second they walk in the doors of the building.
+Children notice whether they are greeted warmly or overlooked, whether the classroom feels chaotic and unpredictable or ordered and comforting.
 If they announce, “My cat got hit by a car last night but it’s gonna be all right,” they may find an interested, supporting audience or one that turns away.
 Every detail of their experience informs students about their classroom and their place in it.

 When we start the day with everyone together, face-to-face, welcoming each person, sharing news, listening to individual voices, and communicating as a caring group, we make several powerful statements.
 We say that every person matters.
 We say that the way we interact individually and as a group matters.
 We say that our culture is one of friendliness and thoughtfulness.
-We say that hard work can be accomplished and important discoveries can be made by playing together.
+We say that we can accomplish hard work and make important discoveries together.
 We say that teachers hold authority, even though they are a part of the circle.
 We say that this is a place where courtesy and warmth and safety reign.

 In order to learn, we must take risks—offering up a tentative answer we are far from sure is right or trying out a new part in the choir when we are not sure we can hit the notes.
-We can take these risks only when we know we will be respected and valued, no matter the outcome.
+We are more willing to take these risks when we know we will be respected and valued, no matter the outcome.
 We must trust in order to risk, and Morning Meeting helps create a climate of trust.

 Teachers have long known and researchers are now confirming that social skills are not just something to be taught so that children behave well enough to get on with the real business of schooling.
-Rather, they are inextricably intertwined with cognitive growth and intellectual progress.
-A person who can listen well, who can frame a good question and has the assertiveness to pose it, who can examine a situation from a number of perspectives will be a strong learner.
+Rather, social skills are inextricably intertwined with cognitive growth and intellectual progress.
+A person who can listen well, who can frame a good question and has the assertiveness to pose it, who can examine a situation from a number of perspectives, will be a strong learner.

-The time one commits to Morning Meeting is na investment which is repaid many times over.
-The sense of group belonging and the skills of attention, listening, expression, and cooperative interaction developed in Morning Meeting are a foundation for every lesson, every trasition time, every lining-up, every upset ad onflict, all day and all year long.
-Morning Meeting is a microcosm of the way wewish our schools to be—communities full of learning, safe and respectful and challenging for all.
+The time one commits to Morning Meeting is an investment which is repaid many times over.
+The sense of belonging and the skills of attention, listening, expression, and cooperative interaction developed in Morning Meeting are a foundation for every lesson, every transition time, every lining-up, every handling of an upset or conflict, all day and all year long.
+Morning Meeting is a microcosm of the way we wish our schools to be—communities full of learning, safe and respectful and challenging for all.